6/openai-caching-proxy-worker/README.md

 const configuration = new Configuration({
   ...
 + baseOptions: {
-+   // In this example, specify a cache TTL of 24 hours before it expires:
++   // In this example, we specify a cache TTL of 24 hours before it expires:
 +   headers: { 'X-Proxy-TTL': 60 * 60 * 24 }
 + }
 });